 Smoking a cigar involves much more than just stuffing tobacco leaves in your face, lighting and sucking.
+It’s a real passion, enjoying in special taste and have your own moment.
+At your home or in luxurious villa on Koh Samui on your vacation – the choice is all yours!
 While it’s likely true that anyone who can walk to the fountain and get a drink of water can also successfully smoke a cigar, there are some techniques that will allow you the greatest enjoyment of the flavors, aromas and other nuances of your smoke.

 Unlike a cigarette, a premium cigar contains 100% pure tobacco product.
 There are no additives, reconstituted or expanded tobacco and neither is there a cellulose acetate filter.
 The moisture content is between 14-17%.
 Because of these characteristics, a premium stogie will burn cool and slow and most of the tobacco will burn incompletely.
 Based on his/her experience with cigars with these essential properties, the seasoned cigar smoker will typically gravitate toward certain techniques for obtaining the greatest pleasure from smoking a choice cigar.
 Let me list and explain a few of these techniques: